JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Geometry tools

 You can find the midpoint between two points using `midpoint()`.

-This places a small pentagon at the midpoint of each side of a larger pentagon.
+The following code places a small pentagon at the midpoint of each side of a larger pentagon:

 ```@example
 using Luxor # hide